 - Minimum viable product (MVP) development: If there is a requirement to rapidly establish a foundation and build an application with time being the major constraint, Flutter offers developers a variety of tools and techniques to achieve a lot without having to invest much time in development.
 If there is a scenario involving the rapid development of prototypes, then Flutter is known to have a higher hand.

-- Quick get-go: Flutter is extremely easy to set up and get going even on moderately spec’d hardware.
-It does not require any sort of state-of-the-art systems to run efficiently.
+- Quick get-go: Flutter is extremely easy to set up and get going even on moderately spaced hardware.
+It does not require any sort of state-of-the-art system to run efficiently.
 With Flutter still being a new framework, it has a lot more things to offer for sure.

-Next up on this Flutter vs Kotlin blog, I am sure you have this question – Kotlin or Flutter?
-Well, check out the following section and see if you can find what is right for you.
+Next up on this Flutter vs Kotlin blog, I am sure you would wonder which is the better one?
+Kotlin or Flutter?
+Well, check out the following section and see if you can find the answer.

 Learn about the difference between Flutter and React Native in our comparison blog on Flutter vs React Native.